 Tech companies have to rethink the software development process and other business practices to make ethics a higher priority.

-The report released on Wednesday, “Beyond good intentions” spells out the contradictory forces at work.
+The report released on Wednesday, “Beyond good intentions: Navigating the ethical dilemmas facing the technology industry” spells out the contradictory forces at work.

 In a survey of tech professionals, 82% strongly agreed that their company was ethical.
 In the same survey, only 24% strongly agreed that the tech industry takes an ethical approach to the products and services that it creates.